MahdiMoradiMarjaneh/MMoradiMarjaneh_GenomeBiol2019/README.md

 # Identification and quantification of non-coding RNAs (Moradi Marjaneh et al., *Genome Biology* 2020)

-This repository provides bash scripts used for identification and quantification of ncRNAs including:
+This repository provides `bash` scripts used for identification and quantification of ncRNAs including:

-1. trimming the sequencing reads
+1. trimming the sequencing reads with `trim_galore`
-2. *de novo* assembly
+2. *de novo* assembly with `Trinity`
-3. mapping back the *de novo* assemblies against the hg19 reference genome
+3. mapping back the *de novo* assemblies against hg19 reference genome with `gmap`
-4. merging assemblies
+4. merging assemblies with `cuffmerge`
-5. indexing
+5. `STAR` indexing
-6. mapping the sequencing reads against the merged assembly
+6. mapping the sequencing reads against the merged assembly with `STAR`
-7. filtering for paired mapped reads
+7. filtering for paired mapped reads with `samtools view`
-8. sorting
+8. sorting with `novosort`
-9. merging sorted bam files for each library
+9. merging sorted bam files for each library with `samtools cat`
-10. indexing
+10. indexing with `rsem-prepare-reference`
-11. quantification (gene and isoform level)
+11. quantification (gene and isoform level) with `rsem-calculate-expression`
-12. making genome level bam files
+12. making genome level bam files with `rsem-calculate-expression`
-13. exon level quantification
+13. exon level quantification with `samtools view` and `coverageBed`